LeeAnnEditor/o365hq/blog/Accessibility in Microsoft 365.md

-As many as 1 in 12 men with Northern European ancestry have the common form of red-color blindness, so *Color filters* are available to get meaning from color---like in statements that display profit in green and loss in red formatting.
+As many as 1 in 12 men with Northern European ancestry have the common form of red-color blindness, so *Color filters* are available to get meaning from color -- like in statements that display profit in green and loss in red.

 ![](https://o365hq.com/images/649.png)